ahemberg/pico_w_power_meter_mpy/README.md

 MQTT_TOPIC = "MQTT topic to publish to"
 ```

-There is no security configured by default for the mqtt broker, so the broker should be configured to accept anonymous requests.
-Do not expose this to the internet without changing this.
+There is no security configured by default for the MQTT broker, so the broker should be configured to accept anonymous requests.
+Do not expose this to the Internet without implementing security measures.

 The board will then publish mqtt messages to `MQTT_TOPIC` formatted as JSON, like so: